 Enjoying her work in hospice for many years, Kim became interested in working primarily with an older population.
-This is where her career in senior living began.
-Kim started working in mental health with older adults and did marketing for a behavioral health program.
-She then became a social worker in a local senior living community.
+After working in marketing for a behavioral health program for older adults, Kim became a social worker in a local retirement community.
 While she enjoyed her time with residents and families, Kim knew the community just wasn’t the right fit.

 A New Adventure: Kim’s Journey to a Promising Career at The Village…

-Hoping to find work in a different senior living community, Kim came across a job opening at The Village.
+Hoping to find work in a different community, Kim came across an opportunity at The Village.
 “I saw the job description and it was every job I’ve ever done all wrapped into one.
 It was absolutely perfect for me!” she exclaims.
-When Kim got the job as Director of Resident Services at The Village in 2014, she was thrilled, and her work in the community has been a wonderful adventure ever since.
-“Including my work in hospice, I’ve had over 26 years of experience in senior living,” Kim reflects.
+When Kim became Director of Resident Services at The Village in 2014, she was thrilled, and her work in the community has been a wonderful adventure ever since.
+“Including my work in hospice, I’ve had over 26 years of experience in working with older adults,” Kim reflects.

-From housekeeping to dining, all of the staff here at The Village develop close relationships with residents.
+From housekeeping to dining, all of the team members here at The Village develop close relationships with residents.
 We really care about making them happy and ensuring that they enjoy their life here.
-That’s the most important part of our job every day.Kim McGinnis, director of resident services at The Village at Penn State
+That’s the most important part of our job every day.Kim McGinnis, Director of Resident Services at The Village at Penn State

 In her role at The Village, Kim wears many hats.
 As she coordinates a long list of exciting events and programs, she also develops and maintains the community’s close relationship with Penn State University.
 “I establish connections with faculty and professors from a variety of colleges within the university.
 Our residents are very intellectual so they enjoy when we have professors here to lead lectures and engaging conversations.”